zauberzeug/rosys/docs/development.md

 A GitHub Action then performs the following steps:

 - If the pytests are successful, a poetry build and deployment to [pypi](https://pypi.org/project/rosys/) is issued.
-- A multi-arch docker image is built and pushed to [Docker Hub](https://hub.docker.com/r/zauberzeug/rosys).
+- A multi-arch Docker image is built and pushed to [Docker Hub](https://hub.docker.com/r/zauberzeug/rosys).